Pandy999/Soundy/README.md

 # Soundy
-Soundy is a simple discord bot that can talk with you in different channels.
-It also sends welcome and goodbye messages.
+Soundy is a simple AI chatbot that has different personalities.

 # Getting Started
 ## Requirements